-Spencer's relationship with his beloved Elizabeth Boyle as she begins to respond positively to his wooing.
-The poet highlights this fact beautifully with the help of the metaphor of the sea journey, where the journey is compared to the courtship and the reaching at the shore is compared to her acceptance of his love.
 Sonnet 86 depicts the brief estrangement in their relationship after Elizabeth Boyle has accepted his suit.
 In this sonnet, the poet describes his turbulent and tumultuous feelings during this period of separation.

 - 1. The sonnet sequence Amoretti is a record of Spencer's wooing of his mistress.
 Discuss. - 2.
 Discuss the different phases of Spencer's courtship of Elizabeth Boyle. - 3.
 Amoretti depicts the poet's efforts at courtship of his lady love.
 Was the poet successful in this courtship?
 Discuss with reference to the sonnets in the collection. - 4.
-Sonnet 63 from Amoretti employs the metaphor of a sea journey to depict the poet's journey as a lover.
-How apt do you consider the metaphor? - 5.
-Sum up the central idea of Sonnet 63 from Amoretti. - 6.
-Based on your reading of Sonnet 63, what do you make out of Spencer's relationship with Elizabeth Boyle? - 7.
-Sonnet 63 marks a shift in Elizabeth Boyle's attitude towards Spencer.
-What kind of a shift is that?
-Discuss with illustrations from the text. - 8.
-Sum up the central idea of Sonnet 86 from Amoretti. - 9.
-How does Spencer respond to his separation from his beloved in Sonnet 86? - 10.
+Some critics might read the bride here as a metaphor for Ireland itself, that is, the country Spenser (and his bride to be) is currently colonizing.
+If so, how might that change our understanding of the Sonnet 65? - 5.
+Sum up the central idea of Sonnet 65 from Amoretti. - 6.
+Based on your reading of Sonnet 65, what do you make out of Spencer's relationship with Elizabeth Boyle? - 7.
+Sum up the central idea of Sonnet 86 from Amoretti. - 8.
+How does Spencer respond to his separation from his beloved in Sonnet 86? - 9.
 In Sonnet 86, Spencer brings out the ironical nature of time.
-Comment. - 11.
-Discuss the various symbols and images employed by Spencer in his sonnet sequence Amoretti with special reference to the sonnets prescribed in your syllabus. - 12.
+Comment. - 10.
+Discuss the various symbols and images employed by Spencer in his sonnet sequence Amoretti with special reference to the sonnets prescribed in your syllabus. - 11.
 Love and courtship is an important theme of the sonnet sequence Amoretti.
-Discuss. - 13.
-Discuss separation as a theme delineated by Spencer in Amoretti.
+Discuss.

-- 14. Discuss Amoretti as a sonnet sequence placing it in the Elizabethan tradition of love sonnets. - 15.
+- 12. Discuss separation as a theme delineated by Spencer in Amoretti. - 13.
+Discuss Amoretti as a sonnet sequence placing it in the Elizabethan tradition of love sonnets. - 14.
 What is a sonnet?
 What are its types?
 Which form was employed by Spencer in his Amoretti?